macformula/racecar/firmware/README.md

 Run `make build` to generate the cmake files and compile form them.
 The output (TMS.elf) will be stored in `TMS/build`.

+Run `make flash` after building to flash the `.elf` to an stm32f767 board.

 Run `make clean` to remove the build directory.